 “Why is it that the rotten apples seek me out?
 All I wanted was a puppy, but I can’t get one yet.
-And he seemed nice.”
+And he seemed nice at first.”

 “The guy.
-We didn’t even have our drinks yet when he asked.”
-I covered my face with my hands.
+We didn’t even have our drinks yet when he asked me to—” I covered my face with my hands.
 “And now I’m making a fool of myself.
 I cry when I’m angry.
 It’s like when there’s a fire and the automatic sprinklers come on.”